 Gift bags are really ideal for bridal and baby shower presents.
 While other gift-giving events like birthdays or Christmas can afford the time it takes to open wrapped presents, bridal and baby showers do not have this luxury.
 With only three or so hours to eat, visit with everyone, and open the mound of presents, gift bags are ideal.

 In favor of gift bags, you never wear out a gift bag after one use.
 If you save the gift bag, you can stretch its value.
-My mom and my record is using one soccer-themed birthday gift bag for almost 10 years, trading it back and forth from birthday to birthday.
+The record my mom and I hold is using one soccer-themed birthday gift bag for almost 10 years, trading it back and forth from birthday to birthday.
 However, to rival the brown paper in cost effectiveness, you have to use each gift bag 37 – 174 times.
 Even at 10 years of 2 birthdays, that is only 20 uses before the bag was falling apart.
 Also, unless you are using the gift bag within your nuclear family, the extra uses of the bag are for your recipient, not you.
 Even our record gift bag was actually originally purchased by someone else (Thanks, Ashley!) before it was used up by my family.

 That being said, if you are the recipient of the gift bag, you get the best deal of all.
 I have never purchased a gift bag or tissue paper, for example, yet I have a sizeable collection.
 Wrapping in reused gift bags costs $0, which is awesome.
 Most of my bags came from my bridal or baby shower.
 Now, I dole them back out to the next generation of future brides or mothers-to-be at their showers.